Saturday, March 28

 Seen today, Rosenfeld’s interventions feel simple yet radical.
 A strip of tape laid on the pavement is a visual interruption of authority and the status quo.
 Disobedient Spaces reminds visitors that small acts of resistance, particularly those carried out in the street during times of heightened military presence, can build visibility, solidarity and community under systems of oppression.

-Revised Review of "Papunya Tula: Meeting Place for all Brothers and Cousins" at Foreign & Domestic (Group A)
+Revised Review of "Papunya Tula: Meeting Place for all Brothers and Cousins" at Foreign & Domestic Gallery (Group A)

-Papunya Tula: Meeting Place for all Brothers and Cousins features a group of Aboriginal artists from the Western Desert of Australia.
-The approach of the series is to repeat abstract patterns, using organic lines and geometric shapes to depict the beauty of nature in their ancestral homeland.
-The color palettes are mostly red, black, and earth tones, representing the red sand desert.
-Although the Papunya Tula movement is a contemporary art movement that incorporates techniques from other styles, its subject matter, colors, and patterns draw inspiration from the ancient rock and cave paintings in Australia.
+Papunya Tula: Meeting Place for all Brothers and Cousins at Foreign & Domestic Gallery features a group of Aboriginal artists from the western desert of Australia.
+The approach these artists take is to repeat abstract patterns, using organic curve lines and geometric square and diamond shapes to depict the sacred traditions of their ancestors and the beauty of nature in their ancestral homeland, Kiwirrkurra and Walungurru.
+The color palette is mostly red, black, and earth tones, representing the red sand desert.
+Although Papunya Tula is a contemporary art movement that incorporates techniques from abstract and minimalist styles, its subject matter, colors, and patterns draw inspiration from the ancient rock and cave paintings, sand art, and more traditional practices in Australia.

 Review of "Disobedient Spaces" at the Wallach Gallery, Ksenija Carleton (Group A)